 There is a little you can do if your trademark is already registered in China.
 This why it is so important to start your trademark registration as soon as possible.

 - If the trademark is in first 2 years of registration you can appeal to the Chinese registration authorities.
-This is normally not successful.
+This is not normally successful.

-- Make sure your trademark is registered outside China so you a stop and copies of your brand, products, etc been exported into your existing market.
+- Make sure your trademark is registered outside China so you a stop copies of your brand, products, etc been exported into your existing market.